THREDgroup/search-AM/_pages/about.md

 excerpt: ""

 ---
-This site provides a way to search popular engineering design journals using a Customer Search Engine through Google.
+This site provides a way to search popular additive manufacturing journals using a Customer Search Engine through Google.
 It started off as, and still is, a side project by [Chris McComb](https://cmccomb.com) and [Tim Simpson](https://twitter.com/PSUMakerProf).

 Currently, the following journals are included:
 - [Additive Manufacturing](https://www.journals.elsevier.com/additive-manufacturing)